Quarry Resource Estimation

 The investigation confirmed that on the clay was suitable for use in landfill capping layers and that a large volume of clay remained.
 However, as the clay had a high shrink/swell potential care TLC advised that would be needed during placement in hot/dry or wet weather, so as to avoid bogging down of plant and to ensure that the highest possible dry densities are achieved.

-In addition, the borehole and geophysics evidence suggested that the suitable Glacial Clay occured within distinct zones and that the geology can change abruptly both laterally across the site and with depth.
+In addition, the borehole and geophysics evidence suggested that the suitable Glacial Clay occurred within distinct zones and that the geology can change abruptly both laterally across the site and with depth.
 Therefore, it was advised that:

 - tight quality controls should be put in place to minimise the risk of the receiving landfill rejecting any excavated clays; and,